 Medical cost

 Having a medical emergency on a trip could potentially bankrupt us and our families.
 Imagine this scenario.
-If we had a car accident in Vietnam that resulted in a severe head injury, we might need to be medevaced to a centre of medical excellence in Bangkok or Singapore.
-Then of course, there would be the treatment there and possibly rehabilitation over several months.
+If we had a car accident in Vietnam that resulted in a severe head injury, we might need to be medevaced to a center of medical excellence in Bangkok or Singapore.
+Then, of course, there would be the treatment there and possibly rehabilitation over several months.
 The whole exercise could cost hundreds of thousands of dollars.
 This gives us nightmares and we could not enjoy our trip with this being a possible eventuality.

 Trip Cancellation